Emzarios Bentinidis

 Emzarios Bentinidis (born Emzar Bedineishvili on August 16, 1975 in Tbilisi) is a male freestyle wrestler from Georgia.

+Career

 He represented Georgia at the 2000 Summer Olympics and Greece in the 2004 Summer Olympics.
-Representing Greece, he also participated in Men's freestyle 74 kg at 2008 Summer Olympics.
+Representing Greece, he also participated in Men's Freestyle 74 kg at 2008 Summer Olympics.
 He lost in the quarterfinal to Soslan Tigiev from Uzbekistan.

 He won a bronze medal at 2008 European Wrestling Championships.
 He is currently the coach of India wrestler Bajrang Punia who won a bronze medal at Tokyo 2020.